vsilent/smarty-bot/README.md

-smarty-bot
+SmartyBot
 ==========

-Smarty-bot is a personal bot which is aimed to organize well small python scripts and execute them easy.
+SmartyBot is a personal bot which is aimed to organize well small python scripts and execute them easy.
 <br>

 It is also for those who just started to learn programming in Python.<br>